zoncabe/engine64/README.md

 ### Features

 **Physics engine**
-Rigid bodies with island solving and sleeping.
-Sequential impulse contact solver with warm starting, friction and restitution.
-Box, sphere, capsule and triangle mesh colliders with a broadphase in front, plus cloth simulation running on the same fixed step.
+A port of [qu3e](https://github.com/RandyGaul/qu3e) by Randy Gaul, expanded to use all basic primitives plus triangle meshes.
+Rigid bodies with island solving and sleeping, sequential impulse contact solver with warm starting, friction and restitution.<br/>
+Cloth simulation implemented using the [Advanced Character Physics](https://www.cs.cmu.edu/afs/cs/academic/class/15462-s13/www/lec_slides/Jakobsen.pdf) papers, a Verlet method developed by Thomas Jakobsen at IO Interactive for the Hitman games.

 **Character physics**
-Characters don't go through the rigid body solver, they have their own collision path: capsule against the level mesh and primitive colliders, with floor detection for grounding.
-Each character carries a kinematic body so the solver props still react when pushed.
+Collide and slide based character collision, resolved against boxes, spheres, capsules and triangle meshes.
+Floor detection and snapping.

+**Character movement**
+Gait based movement system: each gait defines its target speed, acceleration and rotation response.
+Movement accelerates towards a target velocity, with per asset settings for jump force, air control and roll timings.

 **Character animation**
-Skeletal state machine on top of Tiny3D skeletons.
-Locomotion is a parametric grid of gaits and turning blended by weights, with aiming and strafing layered on top, and basic weapon handling.
+Blend tree based animation system: poses are sampled from clips and combined by weighted bone blending.
+Supports clip playback, selection, sequencing, 1D and 2D blend spaces and layering.

 **Screen system**
-2D screens (menus, HUD, cutscenes) are declared as structs of draw elements: rectangles, sprites and text, grouped in sections with optional scissor.
-A generic track based animation engine mutates those elements over time: lerps with easing, boolean visibility windows and lookup tracks driven by game state.
-The engine knows nothing about any particular screen.

-**Scenes and game states**
-A scene definition lists entities, their models and their collider shapes.
-The game state machine loads scenes and resources (sprites, fonts) per state, with enter and exit transitions handled by the screen system.

-**Camera and control**
+2D screen system with a track based animation engine.
+Handles rectangles, sprites and text grouped in scissor sections, with easing curves, timed visibility windows and state driven lookups.

+**Scenes**
+Scene definitions hold the level content: entities with model, transform and collider shapes, characters, and the physics world.

+**Camera**
-Spherical third person camera with offset, with the groundwork in place for scripted cameras.
-Joypad bindings mapped to game actions.
+Camera system with a spherical third person camera implemented, and the structure in place to add new camera types.

 ### Building